Gwelup, Western Australia: Facilities

 Gwelup is a residential suburb, with the Gwelup Plaza neighbourhood shopping centre which meets daily shopping needs.
 Nearby Karrinyup Shopping Centre provides other services.
 The suburb contains Lake Gwelup Primary School, originally opened in 1914 in two wooden school buildings which are now heritage-listed, and currently new buildings being built, Gwelup falls within Carine Senior High School's catchment area.

-Gwelup Shopping Centre cnr Beach Road and Wishart Street, Consisting of A Supa IGA (Formaley Action), Fresh Produce store, Cafe, News Agent, Hair Dresser, Travel Agent, Australia Post, Liquorland, Chemist.

 Gwelup has significant areas of public open space scattered throughout the residential area, offering meeting places and recreational opportunities for the local and wider community.
 Lake Gwelup, a 75 ha reserve vested in the City of Stirling and centred on the 25 hectare Lake Gwelup Wetland, preserves a significant part of the natural environment, while allowing passive recreation.
 There are also tennis courts and cycle paths located on the Lake Gwelup Reserve.

 Careniup Swamp, the wetland which gave its name to nearby Karrinyup, was formerly bounded by Gribble Road, Balcatta Road, North Beach Road and the freeway.
 Much of it was drained for housing in the mid-1990s, but the northwestern section of it has been preserved as a wetland and recreation area.

 A volunteer conservation group (The Friends of Lake Gwelup est. 1994) work closely with the local government and local residents on local environmental matter, develop a species list for flora, fauna and fungi in the area and produce a quarterly newsletter.